Berkshire Wind Power Cooperative Corporation Awards Scholarships to Mount Greylock Students: July 18, 2022

-The Berkshire Wind Power Project is currently the largest operating wind farm in Massachusetts, capable of producing enough electricity to power 6,000 homes while offsetting the production of nearly 612,000 metric tons of carbon dioxide and the use of 1.7 million barrels of oil.
+The Berkshire Wind Power Project is the second largest operating wind farm in Massachusetts, capable of producing enough electricity to power 7,800 homes while offsetting the production of nearly 800,000 metric tons of carbon dioxide and the use of 1.45 million barrels of oil.
 Wind speeds average about 18.3 mph atop Brodie Mountain, one of the best inland wind sites in Massachusetts.
-To learn more about the project's history, operation and benefits, as well as the initiative and committment of the utilities that developed it, please browse the content of this website.